Skip to content

 Run Binary

-Before we can run the strfry binary which uses the strfry config file, the strfry29 binary, and the strfry29.json file located in the $HOME/relay29/strfry29 directory, we need to first create the strfry data directory specified in the strfry config file, i.e., strfry-db.
+Before we can run the strfry binary which uses the strfry config file, the strfry29 binary, and the strfry29.json file located in the $HOME/nostr/relays/relay29/strfry29 directory, we need to first create the strfry data directory specified in the strfry config file, i.e., strfry-db.

 To create the strfry data directory run: